earaya/blog.earaya.com/source/_posts/2012-07-13-hosting-a-static-website-on-amazon-s3-and-cloudfront.markdown

 	{% img /images/s3-web-settings.png 'Enable Static Website on S3' 'S3 Static Website Settings' %}

-	This step allows you to create an endpoint through which your assets can be accessed.
+	This step allows you to create an HTTP endpoint through which your assets can be accessed.
 It's important to note this endpoint as we'll be using it later to setup CloudFront.

 3. Setup a bucket policy allowing the "GetObject" action to anonymous users.
 You'll want to make sure you do this at the bucket level so you don't have to set ACLs for every new file you upload.